The Geology & Geophysics Graduate Program

 Department Graduate Student Orientation (mandatory for all new students)

 The Geology and Geophysics Department Graduate Student Orientation in mid August is an opportunity to meet faculty, staff, and new students, learn about program requirements and resources, and ask questions of faculty and staff to ease your transition to the U. Our orientation this year will be held outside where we can maintain social distance as we review information provided to you beforehand.
 Please review these videos and pdf files before orientation.

-Your research advisor may have plans for you in addition to the above dates.
+Your faculty advisor may have plans for you in addition to the above dates.
 Some students will begin research over the summer.
 PLEASE BE SURE TO CONTACT YOUR ADVISOR AS SOON AS POSSIBLE TO CONFIRM YOUR ARRIVAL DATES.

 You should have received information from the Graduate Division describing on-campus housing options for both single students and those with families.
 Most students opt to live off-campus in a shared house or condo.
 More information on graduate housing options can be found at the U’s Housing & Residential Program.
 Or you can check Craigslist or ksl.com for rentals.
 You may also email other grads in our department at email@example.com, if you are looking for a housemate.
 You can also drop the department a note if you would like your contact information circulated to the other new graduate students as a potential housemate.